How You Know If Your Septic Tank Is Open Or Closed? (Solution)

 • A strong stench emanating from the area surrounding the septic tank and drainfield

-See also: How To Add A Cleanout To My Septic Tank?
-(Perfect answer)
+See also: How Much Will It Cost To Repair A Septic Tank?
+(Question)

 8 Signs of Septic System Failure